 When can my child try out the programme?

 We previously allowed trials during the first two weeks of term, but found that this disrupted the learning environment and teachers.
 You are still able to observe quietly from the back of the classroom (free of charge) and observations must be booked in advance with the office.
 Observations can be booked through the same Student Trial Registration form, but please write in the Comments section that you wish to observe.

 Trials take place from Week 4 onwards and there are very limited trial spaces for each class session.
 Trials need to booked in advance so that we can be prepared for your child.

 Trials are $13.50 per child per Early Learners session, $14.50 per child per Prep session, and $15.50 per child per School Aged session.
-Trial fees must be paid to the charity’s bank account before attendance.
+Trial fees must be paid to the charity’s bank account before attendance and are non-refundable.

 What does a trial involve?

 - The trial is a chance for you and your child to try our group programme in person.

 - Note that the programme is a group class format so your child will not be receiving one-to-one teaching.